grscheller/scheller-linux-archive/grokRust/README.md

    $ cargo new --bin babySteps
         Created binary (application) `babySteps` project
 ```
-If I had not created it within a git repository, it would have set up the<br>
+If I had not created it within a git repository, it would have set up the
 babySteps directory it created as a git repo with .git file.
-I put a copy<br>
+I put a copy
 of the .gitignore file it would have created in the babySteps directory.

-The source code it created was the canonical "Hello World" program in the<br>
+The source code it created was the canonical "Hello World" program in the
 file `src/main.rs`,
 ```
    fn main() {